kcaneer/puzzle-slider/pseudocode.md

     -Use an array of objects (16 objects numbered 0-15) beginning = [0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15];
-    tiles = []; (copy of beginnign that is shuffled) ID = initial array index
-        type = blank or regular
-        location = current index
-        clicked = false (add event listener to change this to true) if indexOf clicked === 0 && blank tile is in index 1 or 3 change to true indexOf(clicked) : indexOf(getelementbyID('blank))
+    tiles = []; (copy of beginnign that is shuffled) ID = initial array index, never changes type = blank or regular, never changes location = current index where the object sits clicked = false (add event listener to change this to true) if indexOf clicked === 0 && blank tile is in index 1 or 4 change to true indexOf(clicked) : indexOf(getelementbyID('blank))
             0: [1,4]
             1: [0, 2, 5]